 The APT ActiveX Controls collection provides a rich set of graphical user panels and programmable interfaces allowing users and client application developers to interact seamlessly with the APT hardware.
 Each of the APT controllers has an associated ActiveX Control and these are described fully in system online help.
-Note that the APTUser and APTConfig utilities take advantage of and are built on top of the powerful functionality provided by the APT ActiveX Server (as shown in Fig. 2.3).
+Note that the APTUser and APTConfig utilities take advantage of and are built on top of the powerful functionality provided by the APT ActiveX Server (as shown in Fig. 1.3).

-Fig. 2.3 System Architecture Diagram
+Fig. 1.3 System Architecture Diagram

 Refer to the main APT Software online help file, APTServer.hlp (available from the Windows Start menu), for a complete programmers guide and reference material on using the APT ActiveX Controls collection.
-Additional software developer support is provided by the APT Support pages on www.thorlabs.com.
+Additional software developer support is provided by the APT Support pages included on the software installation CD supplied with every APT controller.
+This CD contains a complete range of tutorial samples and coding hints and tips, together with handbooks for all the APT controllers.

-2.2.5 Software Upgrades
+1.2.5 Software Upgrades

 Thorlabs operate a policy of continuous product development and may issue software upgrades as necessary.
-The latest software can be downloaded from the 'Services' section of www.thorlabs.com.